 - Support your user-generated content campaign with paid social ads

-The Challenges of User-Generated Content
+The Challenges of User-Generated Content for Ecommerce

 You also need someone who can moderate and curate the content, engaging users in conversation with a clear brand voice, providing support, and dealing with any issues.
-Building user-generated content takes continual, consistent time and resource.
+Building user-generated content takes continual, consistent time and resources.

 Examples of successful user-generated content